Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} multiple-choice knapsack problem (MCKP) is a variant of the classic knapsack problem \cite{sinha1979multiple}.
-MCKP finds practical applications in various areas, such as supply chain optimization \cite{sharkey2011class}, target market selection \cite{taaffe2008target}, investments portfolio selection \cite{nauss19780}, transportation programming \cite{zhong2010multiple}, and component selection in the information technology systems \cite{kwong2010optimization}.
+MCKP finds applications in various areas, such as supply chain optimization \cite{sharkey2011class}, target market selection \cite{taaffe2008target}, investments portfolio selection \cite{nauss19780}, transportation programming \cite{zhong2010multiple}, and component selection in the information technology systems \cite{kwong2010optimization}.
 Specifically, MCKP involves a set of items, each possessing a weight and a value.
-The items are divided into several disjoint classes and only one item can be selected in each class \cite{sinha1979multiple,kellerer2004multiple}.
-The objective of MCKP is to select exactly one item from each class such as to maximize the total value while adhering to a predefined weight limit (i.e., knapsack constraint).
+The items are divided into several disjoint classes.
+The objective of MCKP is to select exactly one item from each class~\cite{sinha1979multiple,kellerer2004multiple} such as to maximize the total value while adhering to a predefined weight limit (i.e., the knapsack constraint).
 Over the past several decades, plenty of methods for solving MCKP have been proposed, including greedy methods \cite{zemel1980linear}, branch-and-bound \cite{dyer1984branch}, dynamic programming \cite{dudzinski1987exact}, approximation algorithms \cite{gens1998approximate}, and heuristic search \cite{hifi2006reactive}.

-Despite of significant research success in addressing the MCKP, those advanced methods are incapable of handling problems in real-world scenarios where item weights are randomly distributed instead of fixed.
-To handle random variables, a common approach is to model deterministic constraints as chance constraints, i.e., the probability (confidence level) of total weight (random variable) of the selected items not exceeding a given deterministic value is no less than a certain threshold \cite{doerr2020optimization,shapiro2021lectures}.
-Furthermore, the specific probability distributions of the random variables could be unknown \cite{ji2021data,xie2021distributionally}.
-Instead, one only has historical sample data to characterize the random variables.
-The collection of sample data for each item is assumed to be independent and uncorrelated.
-This variant of MCKP is referred to as data-driven chance-constrained multiple-choice knapsack problem (DDCCMCKP).
+Despite the research progress made thus far, advanced methods for solving MCKP still fall short when confronted with scenarios where item weights are not fixed but are random variables.
+In such cases, the constraint is no longer the total weight not exceeding a fixed limit, but rather the probability (confidence level) of the total weight not exceeding the limit is no less than a certain threshold.
+In this work, we refer to this particular variant of MCKP as the chance-constrained multiple-choice knapsack problem (CCMCKP).
+Furthermore, in real-world applications of CCMCKP, the probability distributions of item weights are often unknown \cite{ji2021data,xie2021distributionally}, and sample data is the only available information for characterizing these random variables.